-Interpol, Europe’s central police agency, was founded on Gestapo files and informant networks; the CIA, on the cream of its agents recruited by its predecessor, the OSS.
-The first functional agency of the European Economic Community was the last one of Nazi-dominated Europe: its police force… In the same way the last gasp of the Roman Empire was its body of laws.
+Interpol, Europe’s central police agency, was founded on Gestapo files and informant networks; the CIA, on agents recruited by its predecessor, the OSS.
+The first functional agency of the European Economic Community was the last one of Nazi-dominated Europe: its police force… In the same way, the last gasp of the Roman Empire was its body of laws.

 Quite recently, Interpol officially purged itself of the worst of its Nazi contamination.
 Unlike the American government, which neither admitted nor retracted its post-war affection for fascist operatives and their dirty tricks… up to and including the unpunished assassination of John F. Kennedy, incumbent President of the United States.

-In a real democracy, this crime all by itself would have set off a civil war until every elite conspirator had been dragged out into the light of day and publicly condemned.
+In a real democracy, this crime would have set off a civil war all by itself, until the elite conspirators had been dragged out into the light of day and publicly condemned.
 The American leadership lied, executed who knows how many honest witnesses, and protected the bastards responsible, to avert this catastrophe.

-Getting the police to suppress legitimate dissent through sheer personnel and firepower supplements (by stepping up trivial arrests, reflex brutality and illegal surveillance) just refines corruption and exposes more victims among the innocent.
+Getting the police to suppress legitimate dissent through supplements of personnel and firepower (by stepping up trivial arrests, reflex brutality and illegal surveillance) just refines corruption and exposes more victims among the innocent.

-Civic problems should be handled by social, legislative, voluntary and entrepreneurial interventions—not just pummeled by brute force.
-If legitimate grievances generate a mass demonstration, they must be dealt with constructively.
-New channels of communication need to be opened on the basis of the legitimacy of those demands.
+Civic problems should be handled by social, legislative, voluntary and entrepreneurial interventions—not pummeled by brute force.
+If legitimate grievances generate mass demonstrations, they must be dealt with constructively.
+New channels of communication need to be opened up on the basis of the legitimacy of those demands.

 On the other hand, armies are trained, organized, and equipped to inflict the utmost damage and mayhem in the shortest possible time—this regardless of rights and wrongs.
 They demand absolute sovereignty in their chosen field of destruction and recognize no law but their own.

-Ordering the military to use discrete increments of force – to provide disaster relief and social assistance in civilian settings, for example, or impose non-violence on antagonists who reject cease-fires – that betrays a complete misunderstanding of weapon management.
-Every time info elites confuse police and military functions and attempt to merge them into a single armed bureaucracy, they abuse their proletarian hosts through alternating doses of overzealous brutality and bungling neglect, both of which lead to unnecessary casualties.
+Ordering the military to use discrete increments of force – to provide disaster relief and social assistance in civilian settings, for example, or impose non-violence on antagonists who reject a cease-fire – betrays a complete misunderstanding of weapon management.
+Every time info elites confuse police and military functions and attempt to merge them into a single armed bureaucracy, they abuse their proletarian hosts through alternating doses of overzealous brutality and bungling neglect, both of which must lead to unnecessary casualties.